Managing a Project’s Virtualenvs with tox

 Running multiple commands in sequence

-You can easily have Tox run a sequence of commands in order by using multiple commands in the commands setting, one command per line:
+You can easily have tox run a sequence of commands in order by using multiple commands in the commands setting, one command per line:

 [tox]